 - Collection fee: 15% to 35% of the total outstanding amount in case of default (depending on delinquency age)

-If you're shopping for lower interest loans, check out our article about PSBank Flexi Personal loan for more details.
-It’s collateral-free, and it’s the only personal loan with a revolving credit line and fixed term.
-You get an ATM card as well.
+If you're shopping for lower interest loans, consider the PSBank Flexi Personal Loan.
+This collateral-free product is the only personal loan with a revolving credit line and fixed term.

 - Loan amount: ₱30,000 to ₱2 million